In this article...

 James Dickinson

 Delta 8 THC and Delta 9 THC are legal in some states and illegal in others.
 The laws concerning marijuana and its derivative products are changing rapidly in the United States.
-As of June 1, 2023 Minnesota became the latest state to legalize marijuana for recreational use.
-In addition, to the changing laws, new THC products are arriving on the market that is not covered by traditional marijuana laws.
+If you need help, do not hesitate to contact us.

-As of 2023, Delta-8 THC is legal in the following states:
+Delta-8 THC is explicitly allowed in the following states:

 • Alabama